Instructions for Authors

 Tables – each on a separate page.
 The heading should contain the number and title of the table.
 The abbreviations and acronyms used should be explained below the table as footnotes.

 The papers in the “Journal of Ultrasonography” are published in Polish and English versions.
-Manuscripts may be sent to the Editorial Office in English, Polish or in both languages, on the condition that the translation is a professional one.
-The manuscripts with all their attachments should be sent via e-mail to the address: firstname.lastname@example.org.
-The following attachments should be sent:
+Manuscripts may be sent to the Editorial Office in English or Polish.
+The manuscripts with all their attachments should be sent via Editorial System: http://www.jultrason.pl/index.php/submit-article.

 The peer-review procedure of the manuscripts submitted to the “Journal of Ultrasonography” conforms to the recommendations of the Ministry of Science and Higher Education published in the document Good practice in peer-review procedures in science.

-The manuscripts submitted for publication are first assessed with respect to their formal requirements by the Managing Editor.
-Incomplete papers or those which do not fulfill the above-listed requirements are sent back to their authors for correction.
-The papers that fulfill all formal requirements undergo further evaluation.
+The manuscripts submitted for publication are first assessed by the Section Editor.
+The papers that received a positive opinion from Section Editor undergo further evaluation.
 Each manuscript is registered under a specific number and sent for review to two independent reviewers – recognized experts in the field the paper relates to who are not affiliated with the authors’ institutions and have no conflict of interest with the authors (kinship, professional dependency or direct scientific cooperation over the period of two years preceding the peer-review).
 The Editorial Board uses the “double-blind review” model, i.e. the identity of the reviewers is not revealed to the authors and vice versa – the reviewers do not know the identity of the authors and the remaining reviewers.

 Nevertheless, for the sake of transparency and clearness of the procedure, in the first issue of the quarterly in a given year and on its web site, the Editorial Board publishes a list of all reviewers that evaluated the manuscripts in the previous year.
 The peer-review procedure lasts two weeks.
 The reviewers are obliged to provide a content-related justification for their evaluation of the submitted paper and express unambiguous opinion by selecting one of the following options: